27 Mar The Dangers of Surcharging on Credit Card Transactions

 Surcharging first became legal as the result of a claim brought by U.S. merchants against Visa and MasterCard.
 As of January 27, 2013, card associations must permit merchants to add surcharges to certain credit card transactions.
 That means the credit card brands (Visa, MasterCard, and others) cannot forbid surcharging in their guidelines.
 They can still restrict surcharging to certain parameters.
 More on that later.

 Following the 2013 ruling, many states stepped in to outlaw surcharging.
-As of March 2019, the following states have banned credit card surcharging on the grounds that it’s unfair to consumers:
+As of early 2021, the following states are enforcing bans on credit card surcharging on the grounds that it’s unfair to consumers: